jdnascim/jdnascim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a Ph.D. student in Computer Science at the University of Campinas, Brazil, where my advisor is Prof. [Anderson Rocha](https://www.ic.unicamp.br/~rocha/), and I am a member of the [Artificial Intelligence (Recod.ai) lab](http://recod.ai/).
+I am an AI Specialist with a Ph.D. in Computer Science from the University of Campinas, Brazil.
+My doctoral research, conducted under the [DejáVù Project](https://www.ic.unicamp.br/~dejavu/) and advised by Prof. [Anderson Rocha](https://www.ic.unicamp.br/~rocha/) at the [Artificial Intelligence (Recod.ai) lab](http://recod.ai/) lab, focused on developing AI methods to identify whether social media content is connected to specific forensic events.
+Today, I leverage this expertise to design and apply AI solutions that address real-world challenges.

-My areas of research are machine learning and multimedia forensics.
-Specifically, I work under the [DejáVù Project](https://www.ic.unicamp.br/~dejavu/) on the development of an automated method to determine whether a piece of social media data is related or not to a given forensic event.